ibm-watson-iot/guide-weathersensors-simulator/README.md

 # Weather sensors simulator
 <img src="./images/simulator_finished_unbound.png">

-A web app that simulates 17 weather stations in the Haifa district (Israel) and send their data to IBM Watson IoT Platform
+A web app that simulates 17 weather stations in the Haifa district (Israel) and send their data to IBM Watson IoT Platform.

 ## Run your own copy of the web application